10-Q 1 dibs-20230331.htm 10-Q dibs-20230331

 Key Operating and Financial Metrics

-We use the following key metrics and non-GAAP measures to measure our performance, identify trends affecting our business, and make strategic decisions:
+We use the following key metrics and non-GAAP measures to evaluate our performance, identify trends affecting our business, and make strategic decisions:

 GMV;